ibm-cloud-docs/openshift/openshift_health.md

         oc adm policy add-scc-to-user privileged -n logdna-agent -z logdna-agent
         ```
         {: pre}
 2. Create your {{site.data.keyword.la_full_notm}} instance in the same resource group as your cluster.
 Select a pricing plan that determines the retention period for your logs, such as `lite` which retains logs for 0 days.
 The region does not have to match the region of your cluster.
-For more information, see [Provisioning an instance](/docs/services/Log-Analysis-with-LogDNA/tutorials?topic=LogDNA-provision) and [Pricing plans](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#overview_pricing_plans).
+For more information, see [Provisioning an instance](/docs/services/Log-Analysis-with-LogDNA/tutorials?topic=LogDNA-provision) and [Service plans](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-service_plans).
     ```
     ibmcloud resource service-instance-create <service_instance_name> logdna (lite|7-day|14-day|30-day) <region> [-g <resource_group>]
     ```